slowkow/dotfiles/README.md

 cd dotfiles
 ```

-Next, run `bash brew.sh` to install lots of packages.
+Next, run `bash install.sh` to install lots of packages.

 Then run `bash symlink.sh` to make symbolic links from the dotfiles to your
 home folder.